telerik/blazor-docs/components/gantt/state.md

     private List<GanttTask> GanttData { get; set; }

-    async void OnStateChangedHandler(GanttStateEventArgs<GanttTask> args)
+    private async void OnStateChangedHandler(GanttStateEventArgs<GanttTask> args)
     {
         Console.WriteLine("User changed: " + args.PropertyName); // get the setting that was just changed (paging, sorting,...)

         if (args.PropertyName == "FilterDescriptors") // filtering changed for our example {
-            foreach (FilterDescriptor item in args.State.FilterDescriptors)
+            foreach (CompositeFilterDescriptor compositeFilter in args.State.FilterDescriptors)
             {
+                foreach (FilterDescriptor item in compositeFilter.FilterDescriptors)
+                {
                     // you could override a user action as well - change settings on the corresponding parameter
                     // make sure that the .SetStateAsync() method of the Gantt is always called if you do that if (item.Member == "Title")
                     {
                         item.Value = "Task 1";
                         item.Operator = FilterOperator.Contains;
+                    }
                 }
             }

             // needed only if you will be overriding user actions or amending them
             // if you only need to be notified of changes, you should not call this method await GanttRef.SetStateAsync(args.State);